Top NGO

 Contact Details[email protected]

-It is a premier organization in disability control concentrating on rural areas, located in Ayikudy Village in Tirunelveli District in South Tamil Nadu.
+It is a premier organization in disability control, concentrating on rural areas.
+It is located in Ayikudy Village in Tirunelveli District in South Tamil Nadu.
 Their approach is to build a centralized resource centre to catalyse innovation in differently-abled and intellectually challenged development.
 They do this by including the village community in the process.
 It considers that this area can become a valley of people with disabilities, where everyone is viewed as human.
 The incapacity is only a part of human diversity in nature’s creation.

 NameAmar Seva Sangam